 The trip officially starts on the morning of July 1st.
-We do recommened that you arrive a day early due to the time of day the official trip starts.
-You will most likely want to have time to relax and get acclimated to the time zone.
+We do recommend that you arrive a day early due to the time of day the official trip starts.
+You will probably want to take time to relax and get acclimated to the time zone.
 If you do decide to arrive early, please let us know and we will provide you with some hotel suggestions.

 Airport transfers are not included.
-It is very easy to grab a taxi from the airport to your destination in Paris.All transportation in Normanday and Brittany is included.
+It is very easy to grab a taxi from the airport to your destination in Paris.All transportation in Normandy and Brittany is included.

 The weather is nice in July.
 High temperatures will be around 74F and low's will be around 55F,